Last updated 03-12-2022

 - Both are multi-tenant environments so others are using the same system as you.

-Difference between VPS and VPC.
+The many differences between VPS and VPC.

 - A VPC is a cloud of multiple servers while VPS is just one server.